 As a zero-turn mower, though, you can change directions at a snap of your fingers when it has a 360-degree turning radius to have the ability to maneuver at all sides.

 You can even mow in reverse, so goodbye forever to troublesome U-turns and annoying pauses in-between mowing!

 Now, before starting it up, you better follow the instructions given from start to finish.
-Specific gas and oil must be applied for it to work at the drop of a hat.
+Specific gas and oil must be applied to work at the drop of a hat.

 If not, well, you’re a sitting duck with your Z525 as a dead fish.

 To keep yourself from surging forward and get yourself thrown off your seat, Craftsman features an auto-choke to control its speed, especially if it’s been a while for you to get back into mowing.